James May's Cars of the People: Broadcast

 Although billed as a stand-alone series in the United Kingdom, international broadcasts are billed as special episodes of Top Gear, designed to bridge the gap between the broadcast of each series.
 Each episode is filmed in the same style as Top Gear, with many of the same cast and crew, as well as featuring jokes which relate to events or sequences in the parent series.
 Additionally, the title cards for the series are based on those for Top Gear.

 The first series of three episodes began on 10 August 2014, bridging the gap between Series 21 and 22 of Top Gear.
 A second series of three episodes was set to be broadcast in 2015; but was indefinitely delayed due to the scandal which saw presenter Jeremy Clarkson dropped from the parent series, which in turn led to the departures of both Richard Hammond and May.
 The second series was eventually broadcast in January 2016.
-May has confirmed that no further episodes will be produced due to his commitment to Amazon Prime Video.
+May subsequently confirmed that no further episodes would be produced due to his commitment to Amazon Prime Video.